yuchen-zhu-zyc/DMPO/README.md

 ## Update
-[Sep 29, 2025] We have open sourced the code of DMPO for dLLM training.
+[Oct 9, 2025] We have open sourced the code of DMPO for dLLM training.

 ## Acknowledgement